 This translates to a need of alcohol to feel normal or functional or better than you usually do.

 Another way to look at it is if you are looking forward to a drink after work every single day, as a stress reliever, then this is also essentially alcohol dependence.

 Do you generally not care whether you drink alone or at odd times during the day?

 Do you look for any and every excuse to have a drink?

 When in the situation, which is probably often, where you’re out for a drink, do you find yourself drinking more than your friends or most of the people around you?

-More than 4 drinks are usually considered a lot, with 2 drinks being considered an average amount per day for the occasional drinker.
+More than four drinks are usually considered a lot, with two drinks being considered an average amount per day for the occasional drinker.